-Chart options reference — every control in the chart builder
+Visualization options reference — every control in every builder

 By the end of this lesson

-- Find any chart control by the accordion it lives in
+- Find any visualization control by the builder and accordion it lives in

 Background

 Can't find a control, or one's behaving unexpectedly?
-Email [email protected] with the chart type and the control you're after.
+Email [email protected] with the visualization type and the control you're after.
 Real human, same business day reply.

 Do it